The FSM Board of Directors consists of key representatives from the three regions in Malaysia (Sabah, Sarawak and Peninsular Malaysia).

 The following individuals form the Board of Directors for the period 2018-2020:

-Dr Adrian Choo is the Responsible Forestry Manager in WWF-Malaysia.
-He leads the work on promoting responsible forestry practices to the wood-product producers and traders in Malaysia, working closely with the Global Forest and Trade Network participation and promote credible forest certification, particularly the Forest Stewardship Council (FSC) Certification.
+Dr Adrian Choo holds the position of Lead, Sustainable Markets Programme in WWF-Malaysia.
+He leads the work on sustainable business practices, including promoting responsible forestry practices to the wood-product producers and traders in Malaysia, working closely with the Global Forest and Trade Network participation and promote credible forest certification, particularly the Forest Stewardship Council (FSC) Certification.
 He also works to promote the purchase of responsibly produced timber and wood products with key domestic companies and international buyers / buying countries.

 Previously, he was a researcher in Universiti Putra Malaysia, working on wood products and the utilization of oil palm trunks as an alternative material to supplement timber in an effort to reduce the pressure on natural forests to provide materials needed by the Malaysian wood industry.
 He has a PhD in Biocomposite Technology from Universiti Putra Malaysia.
 He has 26 publications including papers in peer reviewed journals, contributed chapters in books, conference & seminar proceedings.
 He is also listed as a co-inventor for four patents and one copyright.

-Ms Kanitha A/P Krishnasamy – (FSC Individual Member – Environmental South)
+Ms Kanitha A/P Krishnasamy, TRAFFIC Southeast Asia (FSC Individual Member – Environmental South)